🧠 AI Prompting Strategies

 Your Standards:

-3. Comments: Do not state the obvious (e.g., i++ // increment i).
-Explain why a complex decision was made.
+- Comments: Explain why a complex decision was made.

 Protocol:

-• If you see a better way to solve the problem than what I asked, suggest it as an alternative.
+- If you see a better way to solve the problem, suggest it as an alternative.

 Don’t just paste the error.
-The AI needs the “State of the World.”
+Provide the “State of the World.”